secinthenet/crypto-guide/README.md

     [durable paper](https://www.amazon.com/dp/B076JKVNWY/ref=cm_sw_r_cp_ep_dp_0f5GAbR8XZDSA)
     Glacier recommends, or a [Cryptosteel](https://cryptosteel.com/).
 -   Store the seeds in a safe place, for example a vault.
--   Consider using tamper-resistant seals.
+-   Consider using tamper-resistant seals to identify compromises.

 ## Encrypting seeds at rest